-In Fig.~\ref{fig:VAF}, a rather fast decay of $VAF(t)$ can be observed, whereas the vortexes are stable for a long time, much larger than the decay time of $VAF(t)$.
+In figure~\ref{fig:VAF}, a rather fast decay of ${\rm VAF}(t)$ can be observed, whereas the vortexes are stable for a long time, much larger than the decay time of ${\rm VAF}(t)$.
 This is because some objects are constantly absorbed in the vortex, and some other objects constantly escape from its periphery.
-The objects escape because the density decreases with the distance from the center of the vortex, and at the periphery there is not enough particles to fix the orientation of a significant fraction of the objects.
-The absolute value of the maximum is significantly smaller than the absolute value of the minimum of the $VAF(t)$.
-It means that a significant fraction of the objects forming the vortex escapes from it before returning to the initial orientation.
+The objects escape because the density decreases with the distance from the center of the vortex, and at the periphery there are not enough particles to fix the orientation of a significant fraction of the objects.
+The absolute value of the maximum is considerably smaller than the absolute value of the minimum of the ${\rm VAF}(t)$.
+It means that a considerable fraction of the objects forming the vortex escapes from it before returning to the initial orientation.
 At the same time, new objects enter the vortex.

-As seen in Fig.~\ref{fig:VAF}, the period of rotation decreases significantly with increasing chirality, and the minimum becomes slightly deeper, consistent with decreasing size and increasing density of the vortex.
+As seen in figure~\ref{fig:VAF}, the period of rotation decreases considerably with increasing chirality, and the minimum becomes slightly deeper, consistent with decreasing size and increasing density of the vortex.
 Apart from that, the short-time evolution in each considered case is similar.
-For larger time, however, oscillations with a smaller period are present only for $\theta_{\chi}=3^o$, where the vortex takes the smallest size.
-This behavior may be due to a presence of objects trapped in the vortex in the inner ring, where density is large enough to keep the circular movement of a significant fraction of the objects.
-The period of this movement, $T_{in}=2\pi r_{in}/\bar v\approx 59$, where $\bar v$ is the average speed taken over a few time steps (Fig.~\ref{fig:VAF}), is smaller from $T\approx 110$, because the objects in the outer rings escape and do not contribute to the oscillatory behavior of $VAF(t)$ for such long times.
+For larger time, however, oscillations with a smaller period are present only for $\theta_{\chi}=3^\circ$, where the vortex takes on the smallest size.
+This behavior may be due to the presence of objects trapped in the vortex in the inner ring, where density is large enough to keep the circular movement of a considerable fraction of the objects.
+The period of this movement, $T_{in}=2\piup r_{in}/\bar v\approx 59$, where $\bar v$ is the average speed taken over a few time steps (figure~\ref{fig:VAF}) is smaller than $T\approx 110$, because the objects in the outer rings escape and do not contribute to the oscillatory behavior of ${\rm VAF}(t)$ for such long times.